Medieval Spanish literature: Cantar de Mio Cid

+The epic poem Cantar de mio Cid was written about a real person, Rodrigo Díaz de Vivar ("el Cid", c.
+1043 – 1099), and recounts his battles, conquests, and daily life.
+The anonymous poet composed it around 1140, although the only remaining copy was copied by Per Abbat in 1207 and is currently housed in the National Library of Spain.
+The poem narrates various parts of El Cid’s life: his first exile from King Alfonso VI, the military campaigns that lead to the conquest of Valencia, his daughters’ marriages to the princes of Carrión, and finally the restoring of his honor and position.
+This epic is considered realistic due to the closeness to historical events and accuracy of the details, even portraying correctly the areas in which Cid traveled and lived.
+Unlike other European epics, the poem is not idealized and there is no presence of supernatural beings.
+It has assonance instead of rhyme and its lines vary in length, usually between ten and twelve syllables, which makes it a type of mester de juglaria.
+The epic is divided into three parts, also known as cantos.

 Mester de Clerecía

-This Castilian narrative poetry known as the Mester de Clerecía became popular in the thirteenth century.
+This Castilian narrative poetry known as the mester de clerecía became popular in the thirteenth century.
 It is the verse form of the learned poets, usually clerics (hence the name 'clerecía').
 These poets carefully counted the number of syllables in each line and strived to achieve perfect lines.
 The line form is the Alexandrine line (14 syllables) with consonantal rhyme in stanzas of four lines each.
-This form is also known as the cuaderna vía or the fourfold way, and was borrowed from France and was popular until the late fourteenth century.
+This form is also known as the cuaderna vía "fourfold way" and was borrowed from France.
+It was popular until the late fourteenth century.
 Popular themes of these poets were Christian legends, lives of saints, and tales from classical antiquity.
-The poems were cited to villagers in public plazas.
-Two traits separate this form from the mester de juglaría: didacticism and erudition.
+The poems were recited by villagers in public plazas.

+Two traits separate this form from the Mester de Juglaría: didacticism and erudition.
 Castilian priest and poet Gonzalo de Berceo was one of the greatest followers of the mester de clerecía.
-All of his works were religious; two of the most well known are Milagros de Nuestra Señora (about the miracles worked by the Virgin Mary) and Vida de Santa Oria.
-Sem Tob de Carrión, a Jewish poet born towards the end of the thirteenth century, was very admired for his Proverbios Morales.
-Fourteenth-century poet Juan Ruíz, also known as the Arcipreste de Hita, used the cuaderna vía in parts of his famous work Libro de buen amor.
+All of his works were religious; two of the most well-known are Milagros de Nuestra Señora (about the miracles worked by Mary, mother of Jesus) and Vida de Santa Oria.
+Shem Tob ben Isaac Ardutiel, called "Sem Tob de Carrión", a Jewish poet born towards the end of the thirteenth century, was very admired for his Proverbios Morales.
+Fourteenth-century poet Juan Ruiz, called the "Arcipreste de Hita, used the cuaderna vía in parts of his famous work Libro de buen amor.
 He introduced sixteen-syllable lines.